-Our congregation today is a mxture of those who are long term residents of WGC, people who have settled here in recent years and those just passing through.
+Our church today is a mixture of those who are long term residents of WGC, people who have settled here in recent years and those just passing through.
 We have members aged 0 to 90+, from at least 10 countries and are always keen to meet new people.
-If you do not already belong to a church in the area, why not join us for one of our social or worship events.
+If you do not already belong to a church in the area, why not join us for one of our fellowship, worship or social events.

 Our church has always had strong links with the local community and our halls host numerous community groups.

-We are passionate about letting God's light shine and each year support multiple charities with various initiatives.
+We are passionate about letting God's light shine and each year support multiple charities.